Accent Web Design

 Considering Your Target Audience

 To create a colour scheme that resonates with your target audience, it’s crucial to consider their preferences, demographics, and cultural context.
 By understanding your audience’s characteristics, you can make informed colour choices that effectively communicate with and engage them.
-In this article, we will explore the importance of understanding your target audience and how it influences your colour decisions.

 Understanding Your Target Audience